AutomationWithAnsible/ansible-dynamic-inventory-chef/README.md

 ## Requirements:

-* [Ansible](http://docs.ansible.com/ansible/) [this script was tested with ansible 1.9.2]
+* [Ansible](http://docs.ansible.com/ansible/) [this script was tested with ansible 2.2.0.0]
 * PyChef (`pip install PyChef`)
+* Openssl Dev Libs (`apt-get install libssl-dev`)

-You need the following environment variables for the dynamic ansible inventory to work
+You can set the following environment variables for the dynamic ansible inventory to pull custom setting.
+Otherwise this script will pull the setting from a knife.rb in either ~/.chef/knife.rb or ./.chef/knife.rb.

 ```
 export CHEF_USER=john